LGBTQ+ Inclusion Trainings

 From the corporate office to educational institutions to non-profit organizations, I have the facilitation skills and expert knowledge to inspire lasting change for your community.

-I am a transgender consultant who supports LGBTQ workplace inclusion, anti-bias, and cultural awareness training efforts.
-I am passionate about supporting institutions and individuals in increasing their capacity for cultural humility and social justice-informed systemic change.
+I am an LGBTQ training consultant who supports the LGBTQ workplace inclusion, anti-bias, and cultural awareness efforts of institutions.
+I am passionate about supporting organizations and individuals in increasing their capacity for cultural humility and social justice-informed systemic change.
 I offer educational trainings and LGBTQ workplace policy expertise with an emphasis on practical skills, identity awareness, and personal empowerment.
 I regularly work with corporate diversity, equity, and inclusion officers and LGBTQ affinity groups, offering virtual LGBTQ inclusion trainings worldwide, and in-person diversity and inclusion trainings in San Francisco, Oakland, Silicon Valley, and the San Francisco Bay Area.
-As the president of the Trans Bodies, Trans Selves national board, I work with thought leaders in gender inclusion in legal, clinical, medical, and faith communities across the United States.
+As the president of the Trans Bodies, Trans Selves national board, I work with thought leaders in gender inclusion in legal, clinical, medical, & faith communities across the United States.
 As a transgender man and LGBTQ training consultant, I bring personal, professional, and academic perspectives to diversity & inclusion work.
 I have contributed to several academic publications and presented at conferences nationwide.
 I offer special expertise in LGBTQ spiritual trauma and abuse, and LGBTQ inclusion for faith communities.
 I look forward to working with you!

 I attended a workplace 101 training with Kelsey, and walked away feeling impressed with Kelsey’s facilitation style, content knowledge, and truly honored to have the opportunity to hear about gender issues from a trans man willing to share his story with us.